-Outpatient: for people who are beginning to struggle with an eating disorder, or who are stepping down from residential or intensive outpatient.
+Outpatient: for people who are beginning to struggle with an eating disorder, or who are stepping down from residential or intensive outpatient (sometimes called IOP).
 There are two approaches to outpatient treatment: multi-disciplinary and family-based.

 Multi-disciplinary: This type of treatment often involves regular meetings with ALL members of the treatment team.
 Medical providers usually schedule weight-checks for patients who are recovering from an eating disorder anywhere from 3 times a week to once a month.
 They may also want to check your blood pressure, heart rate, and urine to make sure you are drinking enough fluids.

-Family-based: This type of treatment puts parents and/or family members in charge of the recovery process.
-Family members typically control their teen's meal plan and offer support at every meal and snack with guidance from a therapist who specializes in family-based treatment.
-Family-based treatment is usually done at home, and may not involve other treatment providers other than a medical doctor, but other health professionals may also be involved.
+Family-based Treatment (FBT): This type of treatment puts parents and/or family members in charge of the recovery process.
+Family members control their child’s food and offer support at every meal and snack with guidance from a licensed therapist who specializes in family-based treatment.
+Family-based treatment is usually done at home, and may involve only the family-based therapist and a medical doctor, but other health professionals may also be involved.
 The focus of the treatment is on weight restoration and behavioral change.
 Once weight is restored the therapy will focus on normal adolescent developmental issues.

 A. Partial outpatient: This type of treatment is for people either transitioning back into school, work, etc. from residential treatment, or for people who are not ready for or do not require a higher level of treatment.
 Intensive outpatient treatment usually involves after school group meetings 3-5 days per week.
 The amount of time spent at the program each day varies between programs.
 Usually 1 meal is provided and supervised.

-B. Partial hospitalization: This type of treatment is provided during the day and 2-3 meals are provided along with group and individual therapy, and nutrition education.
+B. Partial hospitalization: This type of treatment occurs during the day and 2-3 meals are provided along with group and individual therapy, and nutrition education.
 Patients in partial programs go home at night.

 Residential: This type of treatment is for medically stable patients who need a very structured level of treatment.
 Patients live and sleep in a center with other young people.
 Patients in residential programs have frequent meetings with their team (therapist, nutritionist, nurse and/or health care provider, and psychiatrist) and have a lot of group meetings.
 After residential treatment, patients often meet with an outpatient team, or transfer to an intensive outpatient program.